piyushpatel2005/go-exploration/notes/variables-and-data-types/index.md

 var isActive bool
 ```

-When we declare the variable without initializing, the variables get what is called **zero value** in Go.
+When you declare the variable without initializing, the variables get what is called **zero value** in Go.
 These are like *default value*s in other programming languages.
 So, for example, in above code, the value of `id` will be `0` even though we have not explicitly assigned the value `0` to it.
 The value of variable `name` will be empty string and similarly `price` will have `0.00` and `isActive` will be `false`.

 **Example:**
 ```go